HowMuchDoINeed.co logo

 Can I use screws instead of bolts for timber joints?

-You can use screws in many timber applications, but bolts provide greater strength for load-bearing or structural joints.
-Check your project’s structural needs and local code requirements before deciding.
+Screws work well in plenty of timber applications, but bolts are the right tool for load-bearing or structural joints where you need real holding power.
+Check your project's structural requirements and local code before you commit either way.

 Do fastener spacing requirements differ for hardwood and softwood?